micbuffa/TER-Pedalboard-creation/src/pedal-board/pedals/README-addPedal.md

 ## The effect

-You can both use an effect from the library **EffectLib.html** or create your own web-audio graph and connect it to the global one in a pedal html file.
+You can both use an effect from the library **EffectLib.html** or create your own web-audio graph and connect it to the global one in an html pedal file.

 ## Structure of the pedal
 ### Global structure
 In the pedalboard we include html files to add a pedal as a plugin.
-So to crate a new one you need to create an html file which will contain the html/css/js code as a Polymer web-component.
+So to create a new one you need to add an html file which will contain the html/css/js code as a Polymer web-component.
 ### Js Structure
 You have to extends from class "mymixin" present in the file **pedalBehavior.html** and implements the methods:
 ```